 In the early 2000s, WWF used DNA evidence to determine that the elephants inhabiting northeast Borneo are their own genetically distinct subspecies, naturally isolated from other elephants hundreds of thousands of years ago.

-Endowed with large ears, long tails, and round bellies, these pygmy elephants can grow up to 9.8 feet tall, and weigh 11,000 pounds—a size that’s about 20 to 30 percent less than their mainland cousins.
-Still, they remain Boreno’s largest land mammal and are known to be relatively tame and mild-tempered in comparison to other Asian elephants.
+Endowed with large ears, long tails and round bellies, these pygmy elephants can grow up to 9.8 feet tall, and weigh 11,000 pounds—a size that’s about 20 to 30% less than their mainland cousins.
+Still, they remain Borneo’s largest land mammal and are known to be relatively tame and mild-tempered in comparison to other Asian elephants.

-Today, threats to their remaining numbers include habitat loss—with at least a third of Borneo’s forest lost to deforestation due to increasing palm oil plantations, pulp plantations, and illegal logging—human-elephant conflicts, poaching, and reduced genetic diversity.
+Today, threats to their remaining numbers include habitat loss (at least a third of Borneo’s forest has been lost to deforestation due to increasing palm oil plantations, pulp plantations and illegal logging), human-elephant conflicts, poaching and reduced genetic diversity.

 To help with the former, WWF launched Forests Forward, a corporate program that engages companies around the world, acting as a ‘one-stop-shop’ to help them reduce their forest footprint, and protect wildlife like Borneo pygmy elephants in the process.

-A creature that can weigh up to 600 pounds and be anywhere from three-to-six feet long doesn’t sound small, but in the world of hippopotamuses, pygmy hippos are actually quite minuscule.
+A creature that can weigh up to 600 pounds and be anywhere from 3 to 6 feet long doesn’t sound small, but in the world of hippopotamuses, pygmy hippos are actually quite minuscule.

-Shiny-skinned and pudgy-faced, they’re classified as endangered, with only about 2,000-2,500 pygmy hippos remaining in the wild.
+Shiny-skinned and pudgy-faced, pygmy hippos are classified as endangered.
+Only about 2,000–2,500 pygmy hippos remain in the wild.
 Their main threats include habitat loss and hunting.

 Pygmy marmosets get much of their nutrients from tree gum and have furry features resembling those of a squirrel.
 Unlike most primates, they don’t have opposable thumbs.